cpechrisw/xPlatformLukma/Assets/ReadMe.txt

 -Force popup dialogs to be closed before moving on in Lukma -Add an option in Settings for lower or higher bitrate (reduces the file size by half at lower bitrate)default is lower bitrate

+----1.6.0----
+-Bug fix with logos dialog and added error messaging